-NORFOLK, Va.-- Authorities are working to track down the suspect(s) responsible for shooting and seriously injuring a Canada goose in Norfolk.
+NORFOLK, Va.
+(WVEC) -- Authorities are working to track down the suspect(s) responsible for shooting and seriously injuring a Canada goose in Norfolk.

 Police say a concerned citizen called officers to the 2800 block of David Court Tuesday afternoon after finding the injured bird.

 "I noticed something different about it," said Bill Snyder, who spotted the injured bird swimming toward him.
 "It was as if it were swimming away from whomever shot it.
 This is his only way out...because he was obviously..he was gonna die."

 Animal Control Officer, Adam Blankenship arrived to find the injured goose swimming in the channel.
 He and Snyder's coworker rescued the bird using a canoe.